South Putuo Temple

 This Buddhist temple was once called Puzhao Temple (Universal Grace Temple).
 It was first built during the Tang Dynasty (618-907) and was later destroyed in the warfare during the Ming Dynasty (1368-1644).
 During the reign of Qing Emperor Kangxi (1662-1722), a naval general ordered it to be rebuilt into a Buddhist Temple and named it Nanputuo Temple.

-The temple covers 30,000 square meters with four main buildings on the north-south axis.
+South Putuo Temple covers 30,000 square meters (36,000 square yards) with four main buildings on the north-south axis.
 The buildings include Devajara Hall (the Hall of Heavenly Kings), Mahavira Hall (Daxiongbaodian), Dabei Hall (the Hall of Great Compassion) and a Pavilion built in 1936 in which Buddhist scriptures, Buddha images from Burma, ivory sculptures and other works of art are stored.
 The many rooms flanking the main buildings include dormitories, libraries and study rooms for monks.

-Mahavira Hall: Mahavira Hall is built in 1921 and features the statues of the Trinity of the Three Ages (Sakyamuni, the Buddha of the Present; Kasyapa, the Buddha of the Past; and Maitreya, the Buddha of the Future), Avalokitesvara (Guanyin Bodhisattva, the Goddess of Mercy) and Avalokitesvara's disciples. most of the attractive murals on the wall depict Buddhist stories and figures from India.
+Mahavira Hall in South Putuo Temple is built in 1921 and features the statues of the Trinity of the Three Ages (Sakyamuni, the Buddha of the Present; Kasyapa, the Buddha of the Past; and Maitreya, the Buddha of the Future), Avalokitesvara (Guanyin Bodhisattva, the Goddess of Mercy) and Avalokitesvara's disciples. most of the attractive murals on the wall depict Buddhist stories and figures from India.

-Sutra-Keeping Pavilion: The Sutra-Keeping Pavilion was built in 1936 and houses thousands of Buddhist scriptures, Buddha images from Burma, ivory Sculptures, wood sculptures, bronze bells, incense burner and other works of art.
+The Sutra-Keeping Pavilion of South Putuo Temple was built in 1936 and houses thousands of Buddhist scriptures, Buddha images from Burma, ivory Sculptures, wood sculptures, bronze bells, incense burner and other works of art.
 One particular porcelain Avalokitesvara in the Pavilion is said to be very precious.

 The many rooms flanking the main buildings include dormitories, libraries and study rooms for monks.
-Vegetarian food is also served in the temple.
+Vegetarian food is also served in South Putuo Temple.
 The dishes' unique colors, fresh tastes and poetic names make them popular with the tourists.